anisotropi4/goldfinch/README.md

   * All columns are varchar by default but can be changed in the import script ahead of the import
   * csv is also supported by editing the create_table.py script

-2.1) aqls.sh: A command-line wrapper script for arangodb that allows either readline quoted text or input file.
+2.1) **aqls.sh** A command-line wrapper script for arangodb that allows either readline quoted text or input file.
 Connection parameters are set in shell environment variables as follows:
    username      ARUSR default root
    password      ARPWD default lookup as key:pair from $HOME/.aqlpass file